corrode/corrode.github.io/content/blog/options/index.md

 It's unanimously loved by beginners and experienced Rustaceans alike.

 For some explanation: if `get_user()` returns `Some`, the `let` statement will destructure the `Some` variant and assign the value to the `user` variable.
 If `get_user()` returns `None`, the `else` block will be executed and we return early with an error.

+My favorite thing about `let-else` is that it clearly highlights the 'happy path' of your code.
+Unlike a `match` statement where you need to read both arms to understand the intended flow, `let-else` makes it immediately clear what the expected case is, with the `else` block handling the exceptional case.

 This is a clear winner.
 It is way more intuitive for beginners.